ingoddi/SIM_Sub_Lib/README.md

 # Onboarding and RootScreen Integration Guide

 This guide explains how to use the `RootScreen` view, set it up in your main `App` struct, and create an onboarding flow using the provided SwiftUI-based codebase.
-The code is designed to handle an onboarding experience with video playback, a subscription paywall, and a main content screen, as seen in the provided files (`RootScreen.swift`, `OnboardingSteps.swift`, `Onboarding.swift`, `SIM_Sub_LibApp.swift`, and `VideoView.swift`).
+The code is designed to handle an onboarding experience with video playback, a subscription paywall, and a main content screen, as seen in the provided files (`RootScreen.swift`,  `VideoView.swift`).

 ## Table of Contents
 1. [Overview](#overview)